Cover: St Martin

 Not feeling like donning swimwear for the day?
 Orient has its very famous nude section and the cave and rock formations at the small, secluded Cupecoy Beach are also frequented by those seeking a full tan, however, topless sunbathing can be found on many of the island’s beaches (although not at most resorts).

 Looking for a great beach bar?
 Stop by Sunset Bar and Grill at Maho Beach and watch the planes land at the airport while sipping a daiquiri or beer.

 Want to play in the water?
 Many beaches have water sports providers offering snorkeling, scuba diving, kitesurfing, jet skiing, body boarding, windsurfing, water skiing, stand-up paddleboarding and more.

 In addition to beach activities throughout the island, St Maarten / St Martin has numerous land activities as well.

-A hike or drive up St Martin’s highest point, Pic Paradis, provides panoramic views of the island.
-At the foot of Pic Paradis, stop by Loterie Farm, a nature reserve with a cafe, bars, swimming pools, hiking and zip-lining.
+A hike or drive up to St Martin’s highest point, Pic Paradis, provides panoramic views of the island.
+At the foot of Pic Paradis, stop by Loterie Farm, a nature reserve with a cafe, bars, swimming pools, hiking, and zip-lining.

 Know before you go

 Currency: US Dollar, Netherlands Antilles Guilder or Florin (NAF), and the Euro

 Driving: On the right.
 Use caution, as goats, iguanas and other animals roam freely on the island.